akhil14shukla/ppscore/README.md

 # PyCustom
-Python Functions related to Machine Learning, to offer functionalities that are not yet offered by the libraries
+Offering functionalities that are not yet available.

+## Predictive Power Score _(currently working on this)_
+A score that helps identifying relationships linear and non-linear relations between features